spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-nginx.md

 ## Using Keycloak OIDC SSO

-If you want to use Keycloak OpenId Connect as SSO provider - see [synapse doc](https://github.com/matrix-org/synapse/blob/develop/docs/openid.md) - , you need to enable following variable to instruc nginx to proceed location /_synapse/oidc/callback
+If you want to use Keycloak OpenId Connect as SSO provider - see [synapse doc](https://github.com/matrix-org/synapse/blob/develop/docs/openid.md) - , you need to enable following variable to instruct nginx to proceed location /_synapse/oidc/callback

 ```yaml
 matrix_nginx_proxy_proxy_matrix_synapse_oidc_provider_keycloak: true